javi0x00/javi0x00/javascript.md

   - Implicit return or default return
   - Built-in
   - Function declaration (search in the same object, in the current object)
-  - Function expression
+  * Function expression
+    - Regular function
+    - Arrow function (search in the global window)
   - Call function
   - Parameters function
   - Arguments function
   - Parameters by default
   - Anonymous function
   - Self-executing anonymous function
-  - Immediately Invoked Function Expression
+  - IIFE or Immediately Invoked Function Expression
-  - Fat Arrow Function (search in the global window)
   - Constructor function
   - Generator function (return an iterator)
   - IIFE function (runs as soon as it is defined)